Chris with Bear

 As for the dogs at the posts, Anna says that they amazingly learn to protect the soldiers like Rufus, Target and Sasha did that evening when they prevented a suicide bomber from killing over 50 soldiers.
 In light of such heroic efforts like those of Sasha, Target and Rufus, Anna believes that “no soldier should ever be faced with the decision of leaving a beloved animal behind if there is a way to get the animal back to the soldier’s home" so the mission of PRM simply has to continue on.

 Since the rescue of “THE LUCKY SEVEN”, PRM, through the efforts of Anna and several close confidantes, has continued to grow exceeding the expectations of even Anna herself.
-Now a decade after its initial inception on Facebook, PRM has raised money to bring over 3,500 animals home and is continuing to grow each and every day, helping more and more soldiers to bring their furry friends from over 50 countries back home.
+Now over a decade after its initial inception on Facebook, PRM has raised money to bring over 5,500 animals home and is continuing to grow each and every day, helping more and more service members to bring home their battle buddies from over 50 countries.

 Anna, PRM’s Board of Directors, as well as their coordinators & Adoption Team would like to thank each and every person who supports the mission of PRM.
 They consider each and every one of its supporters to be an integral part of the PRM family.
-Without its family, PRM would not be able to continue helping soldiers and their furry friends alike in maintaining the unbreakable bonds of love formed in foreign countries where many animals are treated inhumanely and normalcy exists.
+Without its family, PRM would not be able to continue helping service members and their battle buddies in maintaining the unbreakable bonds of love formed in foreign countries where many animals are treated inhumanely and normalcy exists.

 Thank you for your continued support,